 Effective April 2, 2018, the Company entered into a consulting agreement for a term of two years with Liberi Life Sciences Consultancy BV, located in The Netherlands, for consulting and advisory services with respect to sales and licensing, as well as the procurement of investors in China, Japan and South Korea (the "Consulting Agreement").
-The Consulting Agreement provided for the payment of a fixed, one-time retainer of EURO 15,000 (US \$18,348), which was paid on April 5, 2018, and 2.5% of the net payments received by the Company from sales of products or licensing activities arising directly and exclusively from leads generated by the advisor during the term of the Consulting Agreement, and any investors introduced to the Company by the advisor that results in an investment in the Company during the term of the Consulting Agreement.
-The Company recorded the payment of the retainer as a prepaid expense in the Company's consolidated balance sheet.
-The Company is amortizing the retainer payment over the two-year life of the Consulting Agreement, as a result of which the Company recorded a charge to operations of \$2,294 during the three months ended March 31, 2019.
-At March 31, 2019, the unamortized balance of the retainer payment was \$9,174, all of which was classified as a current asset in the Company's consolidated balance sheet at such date.
-At December 31, 2018, the unamortized balance of the retainer payment was \$11,468, of which \$9,175 was classified as a current asset and \$2,293 was classified as a non-current asset in the Company's consolidated balance sheet at such date.
+The Consulting Agreement provided for the payment of a fixed, one-time retainer of EURO 15,000 (US \$18,348), which was paid on April 5, 2018, and 2.5% of the net payments received by the Company from sales of products or licensing activities arising directly and exclusively from leads generated by the advisor during the term of the Consulting Agreement, and any investors introduced to the Company by the advisor that results in an investment in the Company during the term of the Consulting Agreement, and any investors introduced to the Company by the advisor that results in an investment in the Company during the term of the Consulting Agreement, and any investors introduced to the Company by the advisor that results in an investment in the Company during the term of the Consulting Agreement, as a result of which the Company recorded a charge to operations of \$2,294 and \$2,294 during the three months ended June 30, 2019 and 2018, respectively, and \$4,589 and \$2,294 during the six months ended June 30, 2019 and 2018, respectively.
+At June 30, 2019, the unamortized balance of the retainer payment was \$13,468, of which \$9,175 was classified as a current asset in the Company's consolidated balance sheet at such date.

 Effective August 20, 2018 (the "Effective Date"), the Company and the Moffitt Cancer Center and Research Institute Hospital Inc., Tampa, Florida ("Moffitt") entered into an Exclusive License Agreement (the "License Agreement").
 Pursuant to the License Agreement, Moffitt granted the Company an exclusive license under certain patents owned by Moffitt (the "Licensed Patents") relating to the treatment of MDS and a non-exclusive license under inventions, concepts, processes, information, data, know-how, research results, clinical data, and the like (other than the Licensed Patents) necessary or useful for the practice of any claim under the Licensed Patents or the use, development, manufacture or sale of any product for the treatment of MDS which would otherwise infringe a valid claim under the Licensed Patents.
 The Company is obligated to pay Moffitt a non-refundable license issue fee of \$25,000 after the first patient is entered into a Phase 1b/2 clinical trial to be managed and conducted by Moffitt.
-This clinical trial began during April 2019.
-The Company is also obligated to pay Moffitt an annual license maintenance fee of \$25,000 commencing on the first anniversary of the Effective Date and every anniversary thereafter until the Company commences payment of minimum royalty payments.
+The clinical trial began in April 2019 and the first patient was entered into the clinical trial in July 2019.
+The clinical trial is expected to be completed over a period of two years, with final analysis and reporting expected within three years.
+The Company is also obligated to pay Moffitt an annual license maintenance fee of \$25,000 commencing on the first aniversary of the Effective Date and every anniversary threafter until the Company commences payment of minimum royalty payments.
 The Company has also agreed to pay non-refundable milestone payments to Moffitt, which cannot be credited against earned royalties payable by the Company, based on reaching various clinical and commercial milestones aggregating \$1,897,000, subject to reduction by 40% under certain circumstances relating to the status of Valid Claims, as such term is defined in the License Agreement.
-During the three months ended March 31, 2019, the Company recorded a charge to operations of \$15,274 in connection with these license agreements.
+During the three months and six months ended June 30, 2019, the Company recorded charges to operations of \$6,233 and \$21,507, respectively, in connection